 Today’s class is designated a Drop In Workshop as part of CAM’s ArtReach programs.
 CJ is dropping in on Metro Academic and Classical High School, better known as Metro High, but even though the school building is only blocks from the museum, the afternoon workshop is virtual.
 CJ is sitting at her computer in the museum staff office waiting for the Metro class to join her.
 She’s concerned about time, the class is only one hour, and that hour will pass quickly.

 CJ is a veteran instructor and has taught in classrooms in London, New York City, and St. Louis, among others.
-She’s CAM’s Community Access Coordinator, which means she brings contemporary art education to groups throughout the St. Louis region, including schools and senior-serving organizations and living facilities as part of our new Lifelong Learning initiatives.
+She’s CAM’s Community Access Coordinator, which means she brings contemporary art education to groups throughout the St. Louis region, including schools and senior-serving organizations and living facilities.
 Like most teachers, she has been forced to adapt swiftly to the virtual classroom.
 “I still need to do a lot of demonstration, which can be a challenge because I’m not able to interact with individual students as readily as I can when I’m physically present.
 It’s easier to lose students virtually.

 “I look directly into the screen and try to be as warm as I would be in the classroom.
 When teaching online It can be harder to get young people to show you what they’re working on, because they get so into making the art, not in the actual production.
 It takes more prompting to see what they’re doing.
 But online teaching does have its advantages: you have a captive audience and smaller groups.”